 Now that you are an expert on all things EFC, I want to give you a heads up that this term will disappear starting with the FAFSA that goes live on October 1, 2023.

-The new equation starting with the 2023-2024 school year for financial aid award packaging will be Cost Attendance – SAI = Financial Need
+The new equation starting with the 2023-2024 school year for financial aid award packaging will be Cost Attendance – SAI (Previously EFC) = Financial Need

 Learn more about FAFSA changes: FAFSA Changes 2023-24: What You Need To Know

-It’s important to start looking at this first piece of the puzzle around college affordability when your child is in their sophomore year in high school, so you are getting ahead of this.
-Colleges are discounting their sticker prices and one of the tools they use is need-based aid.
-It’s important to understand as a family if need-based could be a part of your college funding strategy.
-This will most likely be different from college to college.
+It’s important to start looking at this first piece of the puzzle around college affordability when your child is in their sophomore year in high school, so you can ahead of this.
+Colleges are discounting their sticker prices to allow more students access to their educational offers.
+One of the tools they use is need-based aid.
+It’s important to understand as a family if need-based could be a part of your college funding strategy, and the only way to do that is by submitting the FAFSA and receiving your EFC (soon to be SAI).
+This calculation most likely vary from college to college.

-I encourage you to take this first step.
-And, as always, enjoy the journey!
+I encourage you to take this first step when your student starts applying for colleges.
+And, as always, remember to enjoy this journey and beginning of a new chapter!